A working girl is found dead in the desert. Can a calendar girl uncover the truth?

 Copper is busy with work, Christmas shopping, and fantasizing about a whole week with her boyfriend, whom she hasn’t seen in six months.
 She’s also helping her brother, a civic-minded pastor who is spearheading plans for a new center to serve the homeless.
 Things are hectic but under control when shocking news breaks.
 Victoria McKimber has been found dead in a muddy ditch on the outskirts of town.

 As she investigates Victoria’s violent death, Copper puts her own life in jeopardy and discovers that her brother is the target of a sinister plot.
 As Christmas and the new year approach, Copper searches for answers, evades enemies, and races against time to save her brother.
 And unless she can expose the truth about Victoria McKimber, somebody just might get away with murder.

-Full Service Blonde, the prequel to Megan Edwards’ GETTING OFF ON FRANK SINATRA is now available for pre-publication sales orders at these fine retailers.
-It will be in bookstores and available online wherever books are sold on November 7, 2017.
+Full Service Blonde, the prequel to Megan Edwards’ GETTING OFF ON FRANK SINATRA is now available in bookstores and available online wherever fine books are sold.

 Megan Edwards is the author of the travel memoir “Roads from the Ashes,” the humor book “Caution: Funny Signs Ahead,” a Copper Black novel “Getting off on Frank Sinatra” and a romantic novel “Strings.”
 She has lived and traveled extensively in Europe and spent nearly seven years “on the road” all over North America.
 Now at home in Las Vegas, Nevada, she is working on her next novel.